ajay291491/LearnLLM/README.md

 Deep learning is used to deal with much more complex problems in machine learning not only for identifying objects or taking simple decission.
 They are the replication of how human brain operates with cluster of neurons to process some information and get an output out of that.
-'Neural network' is one of the ket technology used to perform Deep learning to solve the complex problems.
+'Neural network' is one of the key technology used to perform Deep learning to solve the complex problems.

 Below is a hierarchical diagram which described how each of these are linked
 ![Diagram](https://github.com/user-attachments/assets/9876b90f-75b7-432a-a178-e7dbea29a1e3)